sylviamusel/me/set2/readme.md

 Was trying to run test and it wasn't working.
 Problem solved remember to put the : loop 2: You can use variable names from different loops to make life so much more easier

+It is now week 3 and I've gotten through most the exercises.
+However I need to ask Ben for help.

+I'm lost I run my code and it matches what I need to do however, when I run the test it doesn't seem to check off the task.
+I compared my code to some peers and it looks fine I don't know what I'm doing wrong? (loops 3, 4 and 6)

+when the code is looking for a string (i) it is important to add (str(i)) so that the code can identify and find the string